October 5, 2021

 Medicare Advantage made an appearance in 1995 when the government decided to provide the public with different benefits.
 Medicare Advantage may be referred to as “Medicare Part C” or simply “MA”.

 Medicare Advantage adds extra coverage to Original Medicare.
-These plans offer higher coverage for medical and hospital costs, and they can also cover hearing, dental, vision, and prescription drugs.
-As a result, Medicare Advantage plans often cost more per month than traditional Medicare.
+These plans may offer more coverage for medical and hospital costs, and they may also cover routine hearing, dental, vision, and prescription drugs.
+As a result, Medicare Advantage plans often cost more per month than Original Medicare.

 Moreover, once you enroll for a Medicare Advantage plan, you must continue using it for a year.